hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/firefox/extentions/test_extention/borderify.md

     * **No Error Handling:** The code doesn't check if `document.body` exists.
 If the code runs on a page without a body element, it will likely throw a `TypeError`.
 Ideally, this should be guarded against: `if (document.body) { document.body.style.border = "5px solid red"; }`
     * **Insecure Alert:**  An `alert` box, while simple, can be used in malicious ways, like displaying pop-up ads.
 A confirmation dialog (`confirm`) or other more modern UI feedback methods are often preferable in production code.
-    * **Lack of Context:** This code doesn't seem to have any relationship to other parts of a larger application; it's a very simple demonstration script.
+    * **Lack of Context:** This code doesn't seem to have any relationship to other parts of a larger application; it's a very simple demonStartion script.

 **Relationships to other parts of the project (if applicable):**

 As this script is isolated and focused on a single DOM manipulation, there are no discernible relationships to other parts of a hypothetical project.
-It's a standalone demonstration script.
+It's a standalone demonStartion script.